0602-lxd/xindi_lu_GOT/README.md

 # xindi_lu_GOT

 ## Description
-This is my 1055-01-20S GOT House assignment.Add the final house sigils and video to my app; update the JS.
+This is my 1055-01-20S GOT House assignment.Add the final house sigils and video to my app; update the JS...

 ## Installation